bingb0t5/im-in/CURRENT_STATE.md

 - signed-in users are not the only "real" users in the data model
 - guest sessions are important real application state
 - recovery messaging currently overstates the strength of the implemented recovery experience
+- there is now a small focused Vitest suite in the repo, but it does not materially reduce risk for the highest-complexity flows yet

 ### Schema findings